 And they have a clear policy proposal relevant to the current economic crisis.

 [This is] a clear warning for those who might want to place low public expenditure and taxation at the top of their priorities.
 If you fail to avoid high inequality, you will need more prison and more police.
 You will have to deal with higher rates of mental illness, drug abuse and every other kind of problems.
 If keeping taxes and benefits down leads to wider income differences, the need to deal with ensuing social ills may force you to raise public expenditure to cope.

-Readers Ana and Dmitriy T.M. sent in a TED talk of Richard Wilkinson discussing the relationship between income inequality and social problems:Lisa Wade is a professor at Occidental College.
+Readers Ana and Dmitriy T.M. sent in a TED talk of Richard Wilkinson discussing the relationship between income inequality and social problems:Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.